 I know, you may be thinking that the wine is going to add unnecessary carbs to this sauce.
 Well, guess what – you are wrong, they are completely necessary 🙂

-Of course, you can leave it out, but it really only adds a fraction of a carb to the sauce and makes a HUGE impact in the flavor.
+Of course, you can leave it out, but it really only adds a fraction of a gram of carbohydrate to the sauce and makes a HUGE impact in the flavor.

 I don’t drink much, so I just use cooking wine, but you could also any leftover red wine – just be aware that drinking wines are typically higher in carbs then cooking wines.